-If there is an issue that has united popular indignation, Left and Right alike, excessive executive compensation surely ranks near or at the top.
-But the bipartisan opposition to recent pay increases for the CEOs of mortgage conduits Fannie Mae and Freddie Mac, while understandable, misses the larger point.
-Several months ago, these companies, which account for nearly half the nation’s outstanding home mortgage debt and which since September 2008 have operated as wards of the government, announced plans to raise annual CEO pay from $600,000 to $4 million.
+If there is an issue that has united popular indignation, Left and Right alike, executive compensation surely ranks near or at the top.
+But the bipartisan opposition to recent pay increases for the CEOs of mortgage conduits Fannie Mae and Freddie Mac, while highly understandable, misses the larger point.
+Several months ago, these companies, which account for nearly half the outstanding home mortgage debt in the U.S. and which since 2008 have been wards of the government, announced plans to raise annual CEO pay from $600,000 to $4 million.
 Their overseer, the Federal Housing Finance Agency, approved the hikes.
-Congress has responded with bills to roll them back.
-Passage and presidential signature are virtually assured.
-Yet what lawmakers should be doing is allowing these firms to compete, unsubsidized, in the market.
+In response, Congress overwhelmingly has passed (or is on the verge of passing) bills to roll them back.
+Lawmakers would do better to allow the firms to operate freely and without subsidies.

 Submitted by NLPC Staff on Tue, 03/13/2012 - 08:37